sysrich/tik/README.md

 while the "Install OS" of the Installation Media will therefore be read-only when in use, the "Install OS" will be possible of being updated and configured to the users needs, directly on the USB stick after it's imaged

-More importantly, this also means that the Installation Media will have various read-write locations, including /var/lib/tik/images, the location of tiks .raw/.img files, allowing users to add their own custom variants of such images to be offered when the tik installer boots up
+More importantly, this also means that the Installation Media will have various read-write locations, including /var/lib/tik/images, the location of tiks image files, allowing users to add their own custom variants of such images to be offered when the tik installer boots up

 ## tik + ignition + combustion